Reader’s Theater Goes Mobile

 Mouse Deer and Lightning Larry Now on Kindle!

 Apr.
 25, 2013—Two of Aaron’s most beloved characters are now available in Kindle editions.
 The Adventures of Mouse Deer and The Legend of Lightning Larry can be found at a bargain price in Amazon’s Kindle Store.
-The two color ebooks can be viewed on the Kindle Fire, Kindle for iPad, Kindle for Android, and Kindle Cloud Reader.
+Designed for all Kindles.

 The Sea King’s Daughter Available Again